PaulHolsters/mldt-experiment-1/README.md

                   true
                 ), MainAxisVerticalPositioningConfigType.No_value_types
               )
-            ), undefined, undefined, new ChildLayoutConfigModel(
+            ), undefined, undefined, new TableLayoutConfigModel(
               new HorizontalLayoutConfigPropsModel(
                 AxisConfigType.Cross,
                 undefined,